• Menu

 S’well Stainless Steel Triple-Layered Vacuum Insulated Food Bowls

 These stylish 2 in 1 containers (16 oz | 450 gm and 21.5 oz | 610 gm) are perfect for picnic salads.
-Triple-Layered Vacuum-Insulation keeps salads cold for hours and they can double as a serving bowl.
-They come in a range of gorgeous colours and designs to suit your picnic style.
+Triple-layered vacuum insulation keeps salads cold for hours, and they can double as a serving bowl, which is a great solution for no-mess kids’ picnic salads.
+They come in a range of gorgeous colors and designs to suit your picnic style.

 Primary Sidebar